sunisho/shomediablog/content/post/stopping-trump.md

 <b>Commit to one thing a week.</B><br><br>Don't worry about doing it all, just do one thing.
 Big or small, one thing is a great place to start.

+My favorite thing: Using <a href="https://5calls.org">5Calls</a> to make phone calls.
+See below for more information.

 In general, here's a brief list of things you can do that actually make a difference:

 * <b>Call your Members of Congress</b> - This actually works.
 Congressional staffers tally up the calls they get and convey those tallies to your Senators & representatives.
 For every call you don't make, you can be sure there's someone who disagrees with you that is making that call.
 Check out 5calls below for an easy way to get started.